6170-fa14/6.170-guides/Install.md

       }
     }

 This configuration file is written as an object in [JSON](http://json.org/), a JavaScript-based format for structured, untyped data.
 The first two lines give basic metadata about the project.
 The `repository` section explains where to grab the source for the project.
 (Here we've used the repository containing this document, which isn't actually where the source for the project will be found!)
-The last sections, `engines` and `dependencies`, gives constraints on the acceptable versions of Node, NPM, and Express.
+The last sections, `engines` and `dependencies`, give constraints on the acceptable versions of Node, NPM, and Express.

 To satisfy NPM, also create a file `README.md` in the same directory.
 It doesn't matter what's there now; it can be empty, but in a real project it would provide some kind of introduction and documentation.
 (GitHub wants to see `README.md` files, too.
 They're written in a syntax format called [Markdown](https://help.github.com/articles/github-flavored-markdown).)